Pleasant-Knight/cool_interviews/src/Planning_Good_Robotics_Software.md

-# Planning Good Software for Robotics
+# Planning A Good Robotics Software - By Michel Hanna - Software Engineer

 Inspired by *A Philosophy of Software Design (2nd Edition)* by Dr. John Ousterhout Integrated with applied lessons for robotics software architecture and intelligent control systems.